 Stick around.

-The convention featured more than a dozen African American speakers alone.
+The convention features more than a dozen African-American speakers alone.

-As friend of the show, Ellie Massall wrote so eloquently in the nation, the Republicans invited a cadre of professional black friends to validate Donald Trump and make white people feel a little less racist while still very much supporting white supremacy.
+As friend of the show, Ellie Massal wrote so eloquently in The Nation, the Republicans invited a cadre of professional black friends to validate Donald Trump and make white people feel a little less racist while still very much supporting white supremacy.

-I mean, I watched the Republican convention, and seeing the slew of black speakers that they had, it really did look like uh modern day minstrel show to me.
+I mean, I watched the Republican convention and seeing the slew of black speakers that they had, it really did look like a modern day minstrel show to me.

 Fascinating.

-And I want to bring in Leo Tyrrell to talk about this.
+And I want to bring in Leo Terrell to talk about this.

-Leo Tyrrell, obviously now a big star uh on on Fox News in terms of his appearances just seemingly going viral on an almost nightly basis.
+Leo Terrell, obviously now a big star on Fox News in terms of his appearances just seemingly going viral on an almost nightly basis.

 Leo, how are you?